kraftedpunk/DirectStrikeGoldMineProject/README.md

 FInally, if this statrategy becomes popular the average game length will surely go down if the opposite team scouts you and takes advantadge of your timings.
 As the game stands (5/16/25) less than 5% of games end before 17:30 mnutes.
 This could increase as this strategy gains popularity.

+No way to filter game length by ELO rating

 Be sure to communicate your plans to your team.